-Importantly the rights of every American citizen was also taken into account.
+Importantly the rights of every American citizen were also taken into account.

-It was not until June 21st 1788 that this constitution would come into effect by being approved by 9 of the 13 original states of America.
+It was not until June 21st, 1788 that this constitution would come into effect.
+It was approved by 9 of the 13 original states of America.

 What Do People Do On US Constitution Day and Citizenship Day?

-Although September 17th is not a federal holiday it is still encouraged that all citizens observe this very important day in America’s history in some way or another.
+Although September 17th is not a federal holiday it is still encouraged that all citizens observe this very important day in America’s history.
+You can do this in a number of ways.

 What you will see on this day!